Service Mode And Paths

 ~/agi-space/apps

-Populated with symlinks to the selected app templates.
+Populated with links to selected built-in and repository app projects.

 Practical Checklist